crs4/docker-hadoop/README.md

 As a general strategy to use *docker-hadoop* you have to:

 * start `docker-hadoop` image version (e.g., hadoop-2.6.0) in a *single-container*, *multi-container* or *Docker cluster* mode (see below);
-* login via ssh the client container (run a new sheel attached to the running container), which allows you to interact with the dockerized Hadoop services (i.e., HDFS, ResourceManager).
+* login via ssh the *client container* (or run a new shell attached to the running container), which allows you to interact with the dockerized Hadoop services (i.e., HDFS, ResourceManager).

 ###### Client container [client-container] ######

-In order to use the dockerized Hadoop services running in a single container or multiple containers you have access to the *client container* (which is the only active when you run *docker-hadoop* in *single-container mode*).
+In order to use the dockerized Hadoop services running in a single container or multiple containers you have to access to the *client container* (which is the only active when you run *docker-hadoop* in *single-container mode*).

 There are two different strategies to access to the client container: